sangaprabhav/calories_tracker_mphy_0030/README.md

 - If the CSV file doesn't exist, the program will create it.
 - If the user enters an invalid gender, the program raises a `ValueError`.

----

-You can customize the README as needed based on further additions or changes in the project.